MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tips.md

 - Provides a preview of the answer in the form of a visual.
 The visual updates as you type and edits the question (it doesn't wait for you to press Enter).
 - Suggests replacement terms from the underlying semantic model(s) when you move the cursor back in the question box.
 - Restates the question based on the data in the underlying semantic model(s).
 Q&A replaces the words you used with synonyms from the underlying semantic model(s).
 By reading the restatement, you know whether Q&A understood your question or not.
-- Adds a double underline to words it doesn't understand.
+- Adds a double underline to words it tries to understand.
 - Adds a single underline to words it does understand.
+- Adds a dotted underline to words it doesn't understand.
+This might include words in the [Recognized words list](#words-and-terminology-that-qa-recognizes) that you would expect Q&A to understand.
+But, you might have used that word in an unexpected way.
 - Allows you to contact the report or dashboard owner when your term isn't found or your question doesn't get results.

 ## Tell Q&A which visual to use